TI101 – Electrostatic dissipative IGP coating powder

 Explanation of terms

 The contact quality between the metallic measuring electrode and the surface to be measured is decisive for a correct measurement.
-To largely eliminate errors, cylindrical electrodes with a weight of 2.5 kg are used together with a soft, conductive rubber mat adhered to the surface.
-This ensures an excellent contact over the full area.
-Prior to measurement, contamination must be completely removed from the surface to be measured.
+To largely rule out errors, cylindrical electrodes with a weight of 2.5 kg and a glued-on, soft, conductivity rubber are used to ensure the most intensive, full-surface contact possible.
+In addition, contamination must be removed from the surface to be measured without leaving any residue prior to measurement

-The measurement distance between the electrodes, measured from the centers of the electrodes, must be 250 mm.
+The measuring distance of the electrodes, measured from the centre of the electrode, must be 250 mm.

 Application